 A delegation of provider representatives, led by Platform, began meeting with representatives of the Ministry of Health, DHBs and unions since the Terranova settlement to work toward securing a settlement for mental health and addictions support workers.

 In mid-2017, the PSA and E tū unions lodged formal proceedings with the Employment Relations Authority (and this was moved to the Employment Court) against multiple employers on behalf of mental health and addictions support workers.
-The Minister of Health stated his desire for the matter be resolved outside of court.
+Dr David Clark, the Minister of Health, stated his desire for the matter be resolved outside of court.

 On 14 February 2018, the Minister of Health announced that the Government will enter formal negotiations with the aim of reaching a satisfactory and speedy settlement for mental health and addictions support workers.